 - Determining if employees understand and can carry out emergency duties.

-- Evaluating effectiveness of evacuation procedures and determining necessary changes or adjustments to .procedures to improve fire safety and evacuation plan.
+- Evaluating the effectiveness of evacuation procedures and determining necessary changes or adjustments to .procedures to improve fire safety and evacuation plan.

 - Complying with requirements in accordance with the Australian Standard (AS) 3745-2010.

 In a workplace with serious fire hazards, fire drills should be conducted at least once every 3 months.
 Evacuation exercises or fire drills are necessary to familiarize employees with current emergency procedures.
 At the minimum, every department and area should participate in one exercise every 12 months.

 All employees should undertake regular fire drills, including evacuation from the premises.
 Depending on the number of workers and the size of the workplace, individuals may need to be appointed to oversee an evacuation, and trained accordingly.